joelnewcomer/eurokera/wp-content/plugins/wp-gdpr-compliance/readme.txt

 3. Control the link to your privacy policy and activate the request user data page.

 == Changelog ==

+= 1.3.4 =
+*Release date: May 16th, 2018*
+* Fixed a bug when creating the database tables used by the request user data functionality.
+* Fixed a bug when creating the request user data page.
+* Expired access requests are shown more clearly.
+* Improved error messages.
+* Added a link to the support forum.
+We're happy to help!

 = 1.3.3 =
 *Release date: May 14th, 2018*